 While creams can contain adequate desensitization ingredients, they're a bit more difficult to be precise and consistent with the amount you apply.

-In the meantime, sprays makes for a powerful ally when you need a quick fix for your intimacy needs.
+In the meantime, sprays make for a powerful ally when you need a quick fix for your intimacy needs.

-Hopefully this info was helpful as you decide on the best PE spray for you and your partner.
+Hopefully, this info was helpful as you decide on the best PE spray for you and your partner.

 Your next best step is to try a desensitizing spray that catches your eye.
 It may be just what you need to last longer in bed.

 And if you don’t get the results you hoped for, the great news is you have plenty of other available options.